If you want to stay in God’s Word this summer, here are some ideas for summer Bible study plans and Bible learning ideas for kids!

 Here’s a fun creation activity pack for teaching younger kids about the 7 days of creation!

 Bible Brick challenges – We did the hands-on challenge with our Legos last summer and loved it!
 My friend Tauna at Proverbial Homemaker created these Scripture based brick building challenges where your kids can build an object or person to go along with Biblical accounts.
-Matthew, Proverbs and Heroes of the Bible are available.
+Matthew, Proverbs Heroes of the Bible and more are available.

 As a craft for yourself and your older kids, make some books of the Bible tabs!
 (From my favorite Catholic blogger, so just remember for those of us that aren’t Catholic that there are 7 extra tabs in her printable that you won’t need ;) )

 I love this printable 31 Days of Bible Verses for Tweens!